Learning to Detect Every Thing in an Open World: Experiments

 \section{Experiments}

 We evaluate \ours on two settings of open-world instance segmentation: \textit{Cross-category} and \textit{Cross-dataset}.
-The Cross-category setting is based on the COCO~\cite{coco} dataset, where we split annotated classes into known and unknown classes, train models on known ones, and evaluate detection/segmentation performance on unknown ones.
+The Cross-category setting is based on the COCO~\cite{coco} dataset, where we split annotated classes into known and unknown classes, train models on known ones, and evaluate detection/segmentation performance on unknown and all classes separately.
 Since the model can be exposed to a new environment and encounter novel instances, the Cross-dataset setting evaluates models' ability to generalize to new datasets.
-For this purpose, we adopt either COCO~\cite{coco} or Cityscapes~\cite{cordts2016cityscapes} as a training source, with UVO~\cite{wang2021unidentified} and Mappilary Vista~\cite{neuhold2017mapillary} being the test datasets, respectively.
-In this work, Average Precision (AP) and Average Recall (AR) are employed for performance evaluation.
-The evaluation is done in a class agnostic way.
-Unless otherwise specified, AR and AP are computed following the COCO evaluation protocol, \ie, AP or AR at 100 detections at maximum.
+For this purpose, we adopt either COCO~\cite{coco} or Cityscapes~\cite{cordts2016cityscapes} as a training source, with UVO~\cite{wang2021unidentified}, Obj365~\cite{shao2019objects365} and Mappilary Vista~\cite{neuhold2017mapillary} as the test datasets.